faiz-lisp/akku/README.md

 ## API

-Akku.scm uses Semantic Versioning for its releases, and so needs to declare an API.
+Akku.scm uses semantic versioning for its releases, and so needs to declare an API.
 The libraries that are part of Akku.scm are currently not part of the API.
 The only stable API right now is the command line interface.